Comparative Literature (BA)

 Honors Program

 To graduate with honors in the major in comparative literature, a student must maintain at least a 3.65 average in the ten courses required for the major, earn at least a 3.65 overall GPA in the College of Arts and Science, and write a senior honors thesis in his or her final year.
 At the end of the junior year, each honors student meets with the director of undergraduate studies for initial advisement and approval.
-Following this approval, a student may write the honors thesis by taking COLIT-UA 400 Senior Seminar in Comparative Literature in the fall semester and then enrolling in COLIT-UA 997 in the spring semester.
+Following this approval, a student may write the honors thesis by taking COLIT-UA 400 Senior Seminar in Comparative Literature in the fall semester and then enrolling in COLIT-UA 997 Independent Study in the spring semester.
 This independent study will generally be conducted under the supervision of a faculty member of the Department of Comparative Literature whose area of academic expertise coincides with the focus of the honors thesis.
 To be awarded honors, a student must complete this two-course sequence and produce a quality senior thesis.
 COLIT-UA 400 Senior Seminar in Comparative Literature is an 11th course for the major, in addition to the four courses originating in the Department of Comparative Literature and the other six courses for the major.
 The independent study may count as one of the ten courses required for the major, pending approval from the director of undergraduate studies.

 Admissions